- Installation and setup

 - One that is displayed when you right click an inactive screen page button:

 Window identification rules

 In order to perform some application management actions (showing an application window on all screen pages, assigning it to a specific page, or relocating to a preferred position), goScreen needs to identify proper windows to act on.
-GoScreen distinguishes application windows by the Process that has created it, and by the window Title or title pattern.
+GoScreen distinguishes application windows by their Title or title pattern, by the Process that has created them and, in some cases, by monitor on which they are currently on.

-When specifying in a rule a window Title, you also describe how to match it against the real window title: Exact, All, or Any.
-Exact would mean an exact match - a window with this exact title; while All, or Any results in treating the Title part of the rule as a blank-separated list or words.
+When specifying window Title in a rule, you also describe how to match it against the real window title: Exact, All, or Any.
+Exact means an exact match - a window with this exact title; while All, or Any results in treating the Title part of the rule as a blank-separated list or words.
 All flag means that all words on the list must be present in a window title - in any order; Any - that any one (at least one) of the words on the list must be present in a window title.

 If a word on such list should include a blank itself, put the word combination into quotes.
-For example, Windows Task Manager would be interpreted as a list of three words: Windows, Task, and Manager, while Windows "Task Manager" would mean a list of two words: Windows, and Task Manager.
+For example, Windows Task Manager is interpreted as a list of three words: Windows, Task, and Manager, while Windows "Task Manager" means a list of two words: Windows, and Task Manager.